Mayankgg01/Boundless-Prover-Guide/README.md

 ```

-#### 3. Inject  `.env.base` into broker:
+#### 3. Inject  `.env` into broker:

-* >You need to inject  `.env.base` every time when you are going to run Broker/Prover: cause it adds your RPC and Keys into broker:
+* >You need to inject  `.env` every time when you are going to run Broker/Prover: cause it adds your RPC and Keys into broker:

 ```
-source .env.base
+source .env
 ```